openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 ### File based configuration

-As an alternative to the automatic discovery process and graphical configuration using the UI, Livisi things can be configured manually.
+As an alternative to the automatic discovery process and graphical configuration using the UI, LIVISI things can be configured manually.
 The LIVISI SmartHome Controller (SHC) can be configured using the following syntax:

 ```